Signed in as:

 filler@godaddy.com

-This site is my contribution to addressing a problem that costs taxpayers billions annually, impacts millions of people (crime victims), and affects generations of families.
+This site is my personal contribution to addressing a national problem that costs taxpayers $ 100.0 billion annually, impacts millions of people (crime victims), and affects generations of families (Generational recidivism).

 The common thread.